 |Improve livelihoods, health and wellbeing for communities||

 The Blue Impact Fund aims to build a diversified portfolio of investments that will create further opportunities for portfolio synergies.
+Seafood and aquatic plants, and their connected supply chains, present market-ready investment opportunities that provide substantial and lasting social and environmental benefits, while also being underpinned by significant and growing market demand.

 The investment team has developed a high-quality pipeline across the following key themes: